Al Groh: NFL

 In 1987, Groh made his NFL debut as the special teams and tight ends coach of the Atlanta Falcons.
 After a brief return to the college ranks in 1988 as the offensive coordinator for South Carolina, Groh joined the New York Giants coaching staff.
 He served as the Giants' linebackers coach from 1989 to 1990 and as defensive coordinator in 1991.

 Groh's expertise in linebackers led to Bill Belichick hiring him as an assistant with the Cleveland Browns in 1992.
 Groh then reunited with Parcells in New England from 1993 to 1996 as the defensive coordinator, following him to the New York Jets as the linebacker coach from 1997 through 1999.
-Groh served as head coach of the New York Jets for the 2000 season, taking over after the intended successor to Bill Parcells in Bill Belichick quickly resigned.
+Groh served as head coach of the New York Jets for the 2000 season, taking over after the intended successor to Bill Parcells, Bill Belichick, quickly resigned.
+Groh had been approached for the coaching job at Princeton University (which had his son Matthew as quarterback) and rejected it just before he was asked to the take the Jets job.
+His son Mike served as an assistant coach with him.

+Groh engineered the trade of wide receiver Keyshawn Johnson before the draft.
 The Jets won five of their first six games, which included the "Monday Night Miracle", a 40–37 victory where the Jets scored thirty points in the 4th quarter.
-However, the Jets lost three straight games to close out the season in which they needed just one victory to reach the playoffs.
-He resigned after the year to pursue the job at his alma mater at the University of Virginia.
+However, the Jets, with nine wins in their first 13 games, lost three straight games to close out the season in which they needed just one victory to reach the playoffs.
+Quarterback Vinny Testaverde stated the grueling practices run by Groh had the team run of gas by the end, and other players (such as Pro Bowl center Kevin Mawae) disliked playing for him.

+Five days after the season ended, with permission from Parcells, he interviewed with the University of Virginia.
+On December 31, he resigned from the Jets to take the job at his alma mater at the University of Virginia.